created May 29, 2019

 Obviously, Twitter users have failed to get drastic changes made with Twitter during Twitter's 13 years of existence.
 13 years.
 How much more time do users like Mike need to realize that they failed?
 The next solution is for concerned Twitter users to delete their accounts.

-Migrate to their own websites, hosted at the their domain names, and interop with micro.blog and/or with other services, not owned by ad-based silos.
+These cesspool-enablers should migrate to their own websites, hosted at the their domain names, and interop with micro.blog and/or with other services that are not owned by ad-based silos.

 Jun 5, 2019